You will be given a website address with a login and password by the studio you are working with. It will look similar to the below image.

 The first crosshairs icon lets you drag & drop your block within the panel, and even onto another panel.

-The second magic wand icon lets you add custom animations, more on this later.
+The second magic wand icon lets you add custom animations.

 The third cog icon lets you adjust the padding or margin of your block to give it more or less whitespace.